By Megan Nichols and Jessie Jacobson of Tonkadale Greenhouse, Minnetonka, MN.

 Tough to choose only three, but here are some of our favorites.

 If your landscape has a significant amount of shade, but you’re in the market for shrubs, yews have got you covered.
 Though not strictly new, Hicks Yew are new to us (see below).
 For interesting structure, junipers have a lot to offer.
 And, there are plenty of dwarf conifers and even conifers that color-up in the cold.
 We could write a book about these useful plants!

 Planting shrubs isn’t hard, though it can sometime be a bit of hard work.
 Here are the basic steps:

-Remove the shrub from the container and release the roots to signal to the plant that it’s time to get growing.
-This can be as simple as running your fingers through them, or if the shrub is root bound it may require a serrated knife or clippers.
+- Remove the shrub from the container and release the roots to signal to the plant that it's time to grow.
+This can be as simple as running your fingers through them.
+If the shrub is root bound it may require a serrated knife or clippers.